 All-Inclusive Resorts vs. Private Venues for your Punta Cana Wedding

 So what’s the verdict?
 By comparing the details above about all-inclusive resorts vs. private venues in Punta Cana, you should have an idea by now.
 At the end of the day, you get to decide which venue feels right for you.
 I truly mean it when I say you can’t go wrong!
 You’ve already made a great decision by choosing to have a destination wedding in Punta Cana.

 So take your time when selecting a venue.
 Talk to the wedding planners to see who you vibe with most.
 Check out photos and videos of past weddings.
 Read online reviews.
 If you have the chance, you can even take a trip to Punta Cana to tour the venues in person.
+Or find tips on how to choose a venue without ever seeing it in person.
 Then decide which venue is the right fit for your wedding day.